What are Individual and Joint Leases?

 What are the Pros and Cons of Individual Leases?

 An individual lease provides you with a great deal of flexibility.
-You can control who occupies your property down to the bed – aying yes to some and no to others.
+You can control who occupies your property down to the bed – saying yes to some and no to others.
 Since liability isn’t spread out among a group of tenants, you can charge higher prices per lease or bed to offset the additional risk.
 Furthermore, you can negotiate rates individually with tenants.
 If you choose to do so, you need to be careful with price variability, and be prepared to justify any differences.
 Another advantage is accountability.
 Each tenant will be responsible for abiding by his or her own lease terms, so none of your tenants can play the blame game.
 You’ll know exactly which tenant is violating the terms of his or her lease if any issues pop up.

 You’ll also have to collect and enforce separate rental payments.
 In an individual lease, each tenant only pays his or her portion of the rent.
 This means you’ll likely have several tenants who each pay rental amounts that are distinct from one another, all via separate payment methods.
 These payments may be difficult to track, making collection a time-consuming process.
-And, if one of those tenants is late or skips town and stops paying you rent, you have no recourse beyond tracking that person down and demanding payment.
+And, if one of those tenants is late or stops paying you rent, you have no recourse beyond tracking that person down and demanding payment.

 However, you can mitigate both collection and enforcement challenges by using a software management tool like Innago to keep track of every payment in a single portal, regardless of the payment method.
 An indirect perk of this kind of arrangement is that payments are aggregated into a single deposit, which makes tracking rent clearer and less cluttered.
 Innago also offers tools to improve late fee enforcement.